 Almost Time to Go Home

 Patience, though.
-Remember, "all good things are worth waiting for," and in ideal circumstances, kittens are not ready for adoption until they are at least ten or twelve weeks old.
+Remember, "all good things are worth waiting for," and in ideal circumstances, kittens are not ready for adoption until they are between 7 and 9 weeks old.